 Today’s business owners know how important it is to satisfy customers’ high expectations.
 And nowadays, those expectations include prompt delivery to their doorstep.

 Restaurants in particular have seen demand for delivery increase in popularity year over year.
-According to the 2022 Restaurant Online Ordering Trends Report, which surveyed 1,504 consumers across the U.S. in March 2022, 50% of customers choose delivery over pickup because it was more convenient for them.
-Plus, 38% of customers prefer to order delivery online through the restaurant’s own website or app — slightly more than the 37% who prefer to order online through a third-party website or app.
+According to the 2023 Restaurant Online Ordering Trends Report, 82% of US consumers say they order delivery as much as or more than last year.
+Plus, 53% prefer to order delivery via a third-party app like DoorDash, and 31% prefer to order directly through the restaurant’s own website or app.
 As a result, many restaurants are offering delivery through both their own website and a third-party platform to cater to different consumer preferences.

 Delivery introduces complexity and cost